27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. Alcazaba Premium Hostel, Malaga

-Update: This is now knows as Alcazaba Premium Hotel and only offers private rooms.
-It’s a good option for couples.
+Update: this is now known as Alcazaba Premium Hotel and only offers private rooms.
+A good option for couples.

-A young and modern accommodation in the centre of Málaga, at premium level.
-Alcazaba Premium Hostel combines high-end standard with quality rooms, design, and facilities, all on a budget.
+A young, modern, premium accommodation in the center of Málaga.
+Alcazaba combines high-end standards with quality rooms, design and facilities, all on a budget.

-The hostel is home to the well-known Baltik restaurant and the “Terraza de la Alcazaba“ rooftop terrace, with amazing views.
-Both are very popular with locals.
+It’s home to the well-known Baltik restaurant and the “Terraza de la Alcazaba” rooftop, with great views — both popular with locals.

-Located in the very heart of Málaga, within walking distance of every point of interest in the city.
+Located in the very heart of Málaga, within walking distance of every point of interest.
+Nearby: the famous Picasso Museum (highly recommended), the Roman Theatre, the entrance to the Alcazaba and the Málaga Museum.
+And plenty of recommended tapas places.

 • Dorm beds start from 15€/ night